 Where:

 GL is the incentive revenue in the charging year in respect of generators connected between 2005 and 2010 calculated for the charging year as in paragraph 11.10 of the Special Conditions of the Electricity Distribution Licence (CRC11).
+From and including Regulatory Year 2014/2015 GL is zero.

 AGPa is the average of the values of GPa for the charging year and each of the two years immediately preceding the charging year.
-GPa is calculated for the charging year, and the two years immediately preceding the charging year, using a modified version of the formula in paragraph 11.6 of the Electricity Distribution Licence (CRC11) .
+For Regulatory Year 2014/2015 GPa is calculated using a modified version of the formula in paragraph 11.6 of the Electricity Distribution Licence (CRC11) resulting from DPCR5.
 To calculate GPa, the term GPX is replaced by the term GPS in the formula in paragraph 11.6.
 Both GPX and GPS are defined in paragraph 11.7 of the same document.
+For Regulatory Years 2015/16 onwards GPa is zero.

 Total Pre-2005 EDCM DG capacity is the aggregate maximum export capacity of all non-exempt EDCM generators that connected before 1 April 2005, adjusted for part-year connected generators.
 In the case of generators that have subsequently increased their maximum export capacity, the part of their capacity that was added after 1 April 2005 would be ignored.

 Total 2005–2010 EDCM generation capacity is the sum of the maximum export capacities of all non-exempt EDCM generators that connected between 1 April 2005 and 31 March 2010, adjusted for part-year connected generators.